I am studying to be an Occupational Therapist

 Take a look at the documents below to learn about the New Graduate registration process.

-New Graduate Registration Information (PDF, 599KB, 12 pages)
+New Graduate Registration Information and Checklist (PDF, 940KB, 7 pages)

 Information for New Graduate applicants applying for registration and practising certificate.